ramaroberto/neat-python/docs/module_summaries.rst

   .. py:class:: FuncAttribute(BaseAttribute)

-    Handle attributes that may be simple strings or may be functions needing :py:mod:`multiparameter` handling.
+    Handle attributes that may be simple strings or may be functions needing :term:`multiparameter` handling.

     .. versionadded:: 0.92-multiparam_funcs